joelspadin/xivplan/README.md

 If you are using a Chromium-based browser and you install the site as an app, then .xivplan files can also be opened directly in the app instead of using drag and drop.

+You can also self-host plans.
+XIVPlan can fetch an .xivplan file from any public URL if you navigate to `https://xivplan.netlify.app/?url=` followed by the link to the plan.
+Make sure that you are serving the raw JSON file or it will fail to load.

 ### Background Images

 When loading an SVG file as the arena background image, XIVPlan will inject the following CSS variables: